Phrenzi/slate/source/includes/_patrons.md

 Parameter | Description
 --------- | -----------
-name | the name of patron
-email | the email of patron
-password | the password of patron account password_confirmation | confirm password again
+first_name | the first name of patron last_name | the last name of patron email | the email of patron password | the password of patron account password_confirmation | confirm password again